ManaSaleh/DSAI-Collaboration-Hub/README.md

-# Module 3 Collaboration Repository
+# Data Science and Artificial Intelligence

 ## Overview
 This repository contains programs created to aid collaboration and understanding among colleagues in T5.

-## Data Science and Artificial Intelligence

 ## Contributing
 If you'd like to contribute to this repository and improve the programs, follow these steps: